 Alumni interviews can feel like a big deal.
 At last, the interview process isn’t anonymous; you aren’t just filling in a piece of paper or online form that some stranger you’ll never meet will read.
-Instead, you’re actually sitting down face-to-face with an authority figure who has some inscrutable amount of control over your future with that college.
+Instead, you’re actually sitting down face-to-face with an authority figure.
+Someone who has some inscrutable amount of control over your future with that college.
 How much do alumni interviews really matter, after all?

-This isn’t the most useful perspective to bring with you to the interview, and there’s no need to be too intimidated.
-The bottom line: alumni interviews do matter, but they aren’t going to be the deciding factor that gets you accepted.
+This isn’t the most useful perspective to bring with you to the interview.
+In fact, there’s no need to feel intimidated.
+The bottom line: alumni interviews do matter, but they aren’t going to be the deciding factor that gets you an offer.
 Even more importantly, the most valuable aspect of the interview might not be the most obvious.

 Do They Affect Your Chance of Admission?